 Grains Allergies in Dogs

 The second most common ingredient we eliminate from dog diets when we suspect food allergies is grains.
-In some cases, a specific grain could be the cause, but for some, a gluten allergy is the culprit.
-While actual grain or gluten allergies are somewhat rare, avoiding grain-based diets is recommended.
+In some cases, a specific grain could be the cause, but for some, gluten is the culprit.
+While actual grain or gluten allergies are pretty rare, avoiding grain-based diets is another common practice.

-More often than not, "grain" allergies are actually a digestion issue due to the high carb content and sugars.
-Either way, eliminating or at least limiting grains is a good way to test this theory.
+More often than not, "grain allergies" are actually just a digestion issue due to the high carb content and sugars in many commercial pet foods, but eliminating or at least limiting grains can be a good way to test this theory.

 Other commonly used ingredients in pet food are also high up on our list of possible allergens or triggers for dog food allergies.
 Here are a few more overused ingredients: